 Sinus Congestion and Pain Daytime Cool Ice Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sinus Congestion and Pain Daytime Cool Ice.
+Note: This document contains side effect information about acetaminophen / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Sinus Congestion and Pain Daytime Cool Ice.

 For Healthcare Professionals

 Applies to acetaminophen/phenylephrine: oral capsule, oral powder for reconstitution, oral tablet, oral tablet chewable, oral tablet effervescent.

 Very rare (less than 0.01%): Serious skin reactions